Our Research

 How individuals modify their behaviors through experience can have profound effects at the community level through trophic interactions.
 We explore this phenomenon in the context of Müllerian mimicry.
 Focusing on toxic butterflies and their predators, we are interested in how predator learning can determine long-term dominance hierarchy between co-mimics and allow multiple distinct warning signals to coexist locally.

-The effects of climate change on species and communities
+Multi-level effects of climate change on species and communities

 Climate change and its influences on species is a pressing concern for all biologists and has led to a new research theme in our group.
 Pulling big data from ecological databases, we integrate three approaches - species distribution models, life-history analysis, and food-web models - to understand what kind of species would be impacted the most by warming climates, and how this might affect the community as a whole.
 Even though we don't go out to sea ourselves, we construct in silico marine fish communities to help answer these questions.